 Water billing and payments are generated by the Finance Department.
 You can make your payment at 401 E Third Street, Newberg, Oregon 97132.
 A new service allows you to pay your water bill online!
-Log on to set up your online account at www.ci.newberg. or.us or call 503-537-1205.
+Log on to set up your online account at www.newbergoregon.gov or call 503-537-1205.